Eigenvalues of Cayley graphs: Eigenvalues of Cayley graphs

-\begin{thm} \emph{(\cite[Theorem 16]{SachsM82})} Let $G$ be a connected vertex-transitive graph of order $n$ and degree $k$.
+\begin{thm} \emph{(\cite[Theorem 16]{SachsM82})} Let $G$ be a connected vertex-transitive graph of order $n$ and degree $k$ in which loops and parallel edges are allowed.
 Suppose that $\Aut(G)$ is primitive on $V(G)$.
 Then the following hold: \begin{itemize} \item[\rm (a)] if $n$ is not a prime, then $G$ has exactly one simple eigenvalue, which is $k$; \item[\rm (b)] if $n=p$ is a prime, then either $G$ has exactly one simple eigenvalue or it has exactly $p$ simple eigenvalues, and the latter occurs if and only if $\Aut(G)$ is a cyclic group of order $p$. \end{itemize} \end{thm}